biati-digital/alfred-calculate-anything/README.md

 The following options are available.
 Simply launch Alfred and type **calculate configure** and select any of the options below.
 [View the configuration section for more info](#configuration)

-- **Set base timezone** Base time zone to calculate dates in your time for example (America/Los_Angeles, Mexico/General, etc.)
+- **Set base timezone** Base time zone to calculate dates in your time.

 - **Add date format** Configure a new date format so the date is displayed the way you want for example (j F, Y, g:i:s a) [More information about available values for date](https://www.php.net/manual/en/function.date.php)